Curriculum and Instruction Master's Degree Program of Study - Online

 - Students may select courses offered throughout the University and are not restricted to education courses.

 - You may use your electives to earn an endorsement in ESOL, reading, or library media.

-- You may also earn certificates of completion in a variety of areas including instructional technology.
+- You may also earn certificates of completion in a variety of areas.

 - Electives may also be transferred in to the program provided they meet the University’s transfer credit criteria.